bngarren/checkmate.nvim/README.md

 ---
 ---The states that a todo item may have
 ---Default: "unchecked" and "checked"
----Note that Gith[118;1:3uub-flavored Markdown specification only includes "checked" and "unchecked".
+---Note that Github-flavored Markdown specification only includes "checked" and "unchecked".
 ---
 ---If you add additional states here, they may not work in other Markdown apps without special configuration.
 ---@field todo_states table<string, checkmate.TodoStateDefinition>